emrul1875/laravel-extra-collection/README.md

 `concatValue`

 The `concatValue()` method receive 3 parameter.
 First 2 parameter is mandatory and 3rd parameter is optional.First parameter receive new property name that should be added in the collection.
-Second parameter receives array of field name which exist in collection.
+Second parameter receivesarray of field name which exist in collection.
 Third parameter receives delimiter (comma `,` or space `' '`).

 ```php